-Published data were used to analyse the long-term annual temperature trends at six locations located in South America.
+Published data were used to analyse the long-term annual temperature trends at eight locations located in South America.
 Stations selected were located in French Guiana, Brazil, Argentina and Chile.

 The data used were all from the website of KNMI (the Royal Netherlands Meteorological Institute).
 Only raw data were used (ie as originally recorded, without any adjustments).
 Data were mainly used from stations located in rural areas or in small towns so as to avoid the possible influence of urbanisation on the temperatures.